karthikkornalies/salesforce-angular2-boilerplate/README.md

 ```

 If there were no errors you should now be running a local server with your future
 Angular 2 application.
-To deploy it to Salesforce run
+To deploy it to Salesforce first copy the files in the `salesforce`
+folder to your Org.
+These include 4 Apex classes and a Visualforce component that includes the necessary javascript in your
+Visualforce page.
+Modify the classes as needed.
+Once you've copied the files to your org run

 ```shell
 gulp dist
 ```

+If all goes well your files will be compiled, minified, and uploaded to Salesforce as a
+Static Resource.
+If you are logged in to Salesforce, when everything is done your browser
+should open to your newly created Visualforce page.